karlosos/time-task-tracker/docs/kanban.md

 ### [TTT-1] Move store into redux

 Use redux toolkit for storing data.
-Create selectors for combined tasks etc. Use memoization (reselect).
+Create selectors for combined time entries etc. Use memoization (reselect).

+- [x] Connect dummy redux store
+- [ ] Port existing useTasks into redux
+- [ ] Test existing functionality given some mocked store

 ## To Do ✅

+Last id: TTT-7

 ### [TTT-2] Preload store from the localstorage

 Populate redux store from local storage.
 Save the data from the store to localstorage.

+### [TTT-7] Editing existing time entry

+As a user I would want to edit existing time entry.
+For example edit starting time for currently running time entry or edit starting time/stopped time for existing time entries.

 ### [TTT-3] Add links to Jira on task id